avaniklsjoshi/ONE-PAGE-CHAT-APP-IN-NODE/README.md

 Broadcast a message to connected users when someone connects or disconnects Add support for nicknames
-Donít send the same message to the user that sent it himself.
+Don‚Äôt send the same message to the user that sent it himself.
 Instead, append the message directly as soon as he presses enter.
-Add ì{user} is typingî functionality
+Add ‚Äú{user} is typing‚Äù functionality
-Show whoís online
+Show who‚Äôs online
 Add private messaging
 Share your improvements!
 Getting this example